Illini-Media-Company/central-backend/README.md

 2. Get the `.env` file from the Managing Editor for Online and place it in `central-backend`.

 3. In a terminal window, run `gcloud auth login` to open a login page on your browser.
 Log in to your **@illinimedia.com** account, then return to the terminal.
-You will see a prompt to set the current project; set it to `central-backend-399421`.
+Following the prompt, set the current project to `central-backend-399421`.

 4. Run the provided script for your OS to set up your development environment.